odisfm/clyph-x-actions/safe_launch/README.md

 Optionally, you can specify a range of tracks, and only those tracks will be considered when determining if a scene is empty: at least one clip must be present on a track within this range for the scene to launch.

-You can specify this range two ways:
+You can specify this range in two ways:

 #### globally in safe_launch.py